(For the first page of this review of Disney’s Polynesian Village Resort, click here.)

 There’s also an outdoor section to Trader Sam’s–an image of it is at the top of the page.

-The Trader Sam’s review from The easy Guide to Your Walt Disney World Visit 2017:
+The Trader Sam’s review from our book, The easy Guide to Your Walt Disney World Visit 2019:

 Upstairs there’s two table service restaurants, the family-friendly ‘Ohana and the Kona Cafe.